microverseinc/project-nodejs-rest-api/README.md

 ## Introduction
 In this project you will learn how to build a production-ready REST API using Node.js and Express.js.
 You will work in a real-world project for a fictional company that requires your help.

-The project has ben split into multiple milestones, and each milestone has functional and technical requirements that you will need to implement.
+The project has been split into multiple milestones, and each milestone has functional and technical requirements that you will need to implement.

 ## Tools you will use
 - Node.js